Webstop/core-styles-3/site/content/docs/3.0/components/analytics/tracking.md

 ### Track View Example

 By adding the `data-aye-view` attribute our aye.js analytics javascript will discover the element and create a record in our analytics database when the the consumer visits a web page containing the element.

-{% capture example %}
+{{< example >}}
 <img src="/assets/images/aye-analytics/7233_Recipe_SIMG.jpg" style="max-width: 325px;"
 data-aye-view="recipe"
 data-aye-app-id="1"
 data-aye-resource="AdItem"
 data-aye-resource-id="1000"
 data-aye-resource-label="Recipe: Silly Muffin"
 data-aye-context="Ad"
 data-aye-context-id="500"
 data-aye-property-marketing-type="Recipe"
 data-aye-property-recipe-id="23517"
 data-aye-property-recipe-number="7233"
 data-aye-property-recipe-title="Silly Muffin">
-{% endcapture %}
-{% include example.html content=example %}
+{{< /example >}}

 Placing `data-aye-view` on an element alone doesn't give us much useful data to record.
 We augment the analytics record with additional data by adding more `data-aye-*` attributes.

 In this case the analytics record will record that: